nasa/harmony-regression-tests/test/shared_utils/README.md

 ## This directory contains common utility functions that can be shared across regression tests.

+## Include the build arg on the Makefile for your tests

 This directory can be included in your test suite by adding a build-arg to the docker build command in the Makefile.

 ```sh